Learn how to deploy audio conferencing in Microsoft Teams

 Audio Conferencing deployment decisions

 You only need to set up Audio Conferencing for people who plan to schedule or lead meetings.
 Meeting attendees who dial in don't need any licenses assigned to them or any other setup.
-Dialing in (calling in) to meetings is very useful for users who are on the road and can't attend a meeting using the Teams app on their laptops or mobile devices.
+Dialing in (calling in) to meetings is useful for users who are on the road and can't attend a meeting using the Teams app on their laptops or mobile devices.

 Audio Conferencing prerequisites